-In addition, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.

 Question 7-Specific disclosure objectives for assets and liabilities measured at fair value in the statement of financial position after initial recognition

 Paragraphs BC74-BC97 of the Basis for Conclusions describe the Board's reasons for proposing the specific disclosure objectives about assets and liabilities measured at fair value in the statement of financial position after initial recognition, and discuss approaches that the Board considered but rejected.